7 Key Steps to Personal Success

 You can learn this.
 The glass half full can be practiced.
 Putting yourself in the driver's seat with a smile and a chirpy attitude is the keystone to success.
 Basic to your thought of success is that the full responsibility is yours - 100%.

-Here's how to create your vision.
 Have a Vision Board.
 When you do your vision Board, do not think...hmmmmmm... that is so expensive...never in my whole life will I ever accomplish that....no judgment, please.
+What will help is to paste pictures on your board of what represents a life of success for you.

 2. Build a personal success profile